rotundasoftware/cartero/README.md

 ### Page specific assets

 Often times assets are just used by one particular page.
-With Cartero you just keep those assets in the same directory as the page's template, and they will be automatically be included when it is rendered.
+Just keep those assets in the same directory as the page's template, and they will be automatically be included when it is rendered.
 No more messing with `<script>` and `<link>` tags!
 For example, say your page templates live in a directory named `views`, as is typical for most web frameworks.

 ```
 views/